 The short fuse!
 We all know road trips and family vacations contain the element of surprise.
 Whether it’s a delayed flight or Interstate detours, the unexpected can increase Pitta in the mind and body.

 Pitta-predominant people tend to thrive in structured environments.
 When Pitta goes out of balance, we may feel out of our comfort zone, or feel like things are out of our control, resulting in frustration, controlling and/or impatient behavior.

 Hot temperatures and sticky humidity, combined with long airport security lines or freeway traffic jams, can ignite Pitta’s short fuse.
-Before you know it, a nice vacation day, or your temper, can go up in smoke.
-Practicing a cooling regimen during summer, or a hot-weather trip, will help ensure many happy experiences to share in your postcards and scrapbooks.
+Before you know it, your temper goes up in smoke.
+Practicing a cooling regimen during summer, or a hot-weather trip, will help you make happy memories instead.